nlsynth/karuta/docs/usersguide.rst

 With above hypotheses, Karuta's design took following considerations.

+* Concurrency and communication

+Use of concurrency is an essential issue in hardware designs.
+A whole design is placed over the area of an FPGA and computation can happen anywhare on it.
+So Karuta aims to make it easy to describe such a behavior by threads.

+A thread on software is typically a natural unit of computation from its beginning to the end and can be assigned to a CPU when it is available.
+This also means any thread with any computation can be assigned to a CPU.

+On the other hand, Karuta assumes a thread is a piece of computation and corresponds to an FSM instance on an FPGA.
+So a whole design will consist of threads and their communications.

 * Object system

 To choose features to support object oriented programming, language designers usually have to consider two issues; (1) Users' convenience and (2) Runtime efficiency.
 So we have to be careful about the differences of these conditions from software design.